R-Tuning: Instructing Large Language Models to Say `I Don't Know': Appendix

 \subsection{Label Replacement}

 In the main experiments, we adopt the padding method for data construction.
-In addition to padding, we can directly replace the label words with uncertainty expressions for uncertain questions and keep the original label words for certain questions, which is called the replacement strategy.
+In addition to padding, we can directly replace the label words with uncertainty expressions for uncertain questions and keep the original label words for certain questions, which is called the replacement strategy, leading to a variant {\ModelUnknown}.
 For example, the certain part of the training questions $D_{1}$ is constructed as follows:

 while the uncertain dataset $D_{0}$ is constructed as follows:

 There are many different ways for the uncertainty expression.
 To increase the diversity, we take the 16 expressions of uncertainty text from~\citet{yin2023large}.
 These 16 expressions are listed in the Appendix Section~\ref{sec:uncertainty-text}.